kserve/kserve/docs/samples/logger/local/README.md

 docker run -it -p 8000:80 --rm -t mendhak/http-https-echo
 ```

-Start an SKLearn Iris model on port 8081
+Start an SKLearn Iris model on port 8081.
+You will need to have pip installed the sklearnserver.
+See `/python/sklearnserver`.

 ```
 python -m sklearnserver --model_dir gs://kfserving-samples/models/sklearn/iris --model_name sklearn-iris --http_port 8081